zbalkan/BenchmarkTreeOptimization/README.md

 As expected, in-memory data is the winner.
 Our custom memory-mapped file-backed binary ByteTree has shown similar performance to LMDB.
 The serialization and memory allocations were the bottlenecks for resource usage.

 The DNS-optimized QP trie shows promising performance, but further optimizations and comparisons are needed to fully understand its tradeoffs.

+The `DnsTrie`, as the C# reimplementation of the QP-trie, uses managed allocations to improve latency and throughput.
+Reducing GC allocation rate improves latency stability (fewer and shorter pauses) and CPU efficiency (less time in the allocator).
+It does not reduce the working set — the total RAM consumed by the live trie.
+The current C# implementation uses roughly 10–15× more memory per stored entry than BIND's chunk-based layout.
+That gap is structural: it follows from the CLR object model, the three-object-per-branch CAS design, and the dual key storage per leaf.
+Closing it requires architectural changes to the concurrency model or the API contract, not changes to the hot-path allocation strategy.

 ---